The Face of Another (film): Plot

 Okuyama decides to seduce his wife using his new identity.
-When he obtains this too easily, full of rage, he reveals himself to her, who in turn says she had known about his true identity from the first moment.
-He tries to persuade her to give their relation another chance, but she rejects him.
+When she goes along with it too easily, he becomes enraged and reveals himself to her.
+She in turn says she had known his true identity from the first moment he approached her.
+He tries to persuade her to give their relationship another chance, but she rejects him, saying she cannot forgive his attempt to deceive her by pretending the mask was his real face.
 Later, Okuyama attempts to rape a woman on the street, claiming to be nobody when arrested.
-He is freed thanks to his psychiatrist whose business card the police found in Okuyama's pocket, testifying that Okuyama is his patient and that he is not violent.
-While walking the nightly streets together, we see that everyone on the street is wearing a mask.
-At first the psychiatrist asks Okuyama for the mask back, then lets him keep it as he is a free man.
-While shaking hands to say goodbye, Okuyama stabs him to death.
+He is freed thanks to his psychiatrist (whose business card the police found in Okuyama's pocket), who testifies that Okuyama is his patient and that he is not violent.
+While walking the streets together that night, they see that everyone else on the street is wearing a mask.
+The psychiatrist asks Okuyama for the mask back, but then changes his mind and decides to let him keep it, as he is a free man.
+While shaking hands in farewell, Okuyama stabs him to death.

-Interleaved throughout the film is a separate tale (present in Abe's original novel in the form of a movie the protagonist watches at a cinema and then recounts) of a young woman whose otherwise beautiful face suffered a severe disfigurement on the right cheek and right side of the neck.
+Interwoven throughout the film is a separate tale (present in Abe's original novel in the form of a movie the protagonist watches at a cinema and then recounts) of a young woman whose otherwise beautiful face is severely disfigured on the right cheek and neck.
 She works in a psychiatric ward, whose inmates include many World War II veterans, and lives with her brother.
-The imagery of these sequences, her repeated worry about the coming of another war, and her asking her brother if he still remembers the sea at Nagasaki (presumably from their childhood there), all suggest that her scars came as a result of the atomic bombing of that city.
+The imagery of these sequences, her repeated worry about the coming of another war, and her asking her brother if he still remembers the sea at Nagasaki (presumably from their childhood there), all suggest that her scars are a result of the atomic bombing of that city.
 Like Okuyama, she feels isolated because of her disfigurement.
+On a trip to a seaside inn with her brother, she makes a romantic overture towards him, to which he is receptive.
+The next morning, she dresses all in white, removes her shoes, and walks into the ocean, likely intending to commit suicide.
+Seeing her from the inn window, her brother cries out in despair.